 What is allergy testing?

-Allergy testing tells us to which allergens your pet is allergic.
+Allergy testing tells us to which allergens your pet is allergic to.
 We use this information to better understand the pet's allergies and to design an allergy serum (or allergy vaccine, immunotherapy, desensitization.)

 Allergy testing is done by a skin test (intradermal allergy test, or IDAT) and or a blood allergy test.
 At Veterinary Allergy and Dermatology Services, we usually do both tests when evaluating a pet's allergies.
 Though neither test is 100% accurate, the IDAT is considered the "gold standard" in allergy testing.
 Also, allergy testing is not used so much for making a diagnosis of allergies as it is in designing immunotherapy (see below.)
 The diagnosis of atopy/inhalant allergies is made by ruling out all other causes of itching and infections.

 What about "allergy injections" or "allergy drops?"

 Based on the results of the skin and blood allergy test results, we can formulate an "allergy serum" or "allergen-specific immunotherapy."
 Immunotherapy involves giving the pet injections or oral drops of the things they reacted to in small but increasing quantities.
 Over time, the effort with this is to "retrain" the pet's immune system to be less reactive to those allergens and prevent the signs of the allergy from happening.

 Not all pets respond to the immunotherapy; approximately 70% of dogs and 50-60% of cats respond to those injections.